fanbing1003/Davely-s-Asia-Supermarket/README.md

   The aim of the project is to make it easier for others colleague when they dealing with delivery and check out

 # Duplicate Barcode
-  Find the items with same Barcode
+  Find the items with same Barcode.
+Compare with the salse history, Deprecate teh items that are not on the record.

-# Davely's
-  Seperate the weight from the product name.